Brongwyn

-Brongwyn is a hamlet in the community of Beulah, Ceredigion, Wales, which is 69.5 miles (111.9 km) from Cardiff and 190.7 miles (306.9 km) from London.
-Brongwyn is represented in the Senedd by Elin Jones (Plaid Cymru) and is part of the Ceredigion constituency in the House of Commons.
+Brongwyn (also spelt Bryngwyn or Bryn Gwyn) is a village in the community of Beulah, Ceredigion, Wales, which is 69.5 miles (111.9 km) from Cardiff and 190.7 miles (306.9 km) from London.
+Brongwyn is represented in the Senedd by Elin Jones (Plaid Cymru) and is part of the Ceredigion Preseli constituency in the House of Commons.

-Etymology
+History

 The word derives from the Welsh language: "White meadows".

+Bryn Gwyn was a civil parish, at the 1971 census (the last before the abolition of the parish), Bryn Gwyn had a population of 207.
+In 1974 Brongwyn became a community, on 1 April 1987 the community was abolished.